basavaraj-hampiholi/basavaraj-hampiholi.github.io/_pages/about.md

 ---
 \
 I am a doctoral researcher at Ulm University, Germany in the field of Artificial Intelligence (AI).
-Previously, I completed an M.Sc. in Computer Science (Intelligent Systems specialization) from Technical University Kaiserslautern, Germany.
+Prior to this, I completed an M.Sc. in Computer Science (Intelligent Systems specialization) from Technical University Kaiserslautern, Germany.

 ### Research interests: